I love everything about the Fourth of July, from the hometown parades, to fireworks, and cookouts with family and friends.

-- Lower your blood lipids with eggplant.
+- Consider putting eggplant on the grill.
 Eggplant is high in fiber, manganese, vitamin B1, copper, and potassium.
-Plus, eggplant’s main phenolic compound—chlorogenic acid—not only has viral and cancer fighting actions, it can lower your blood fat levels.
+Plus, eggplant’s main phenolic compound—chlorogenic acid—has viral and cancer fighting properties.
 Here’s how to enjoy it on the grill.

 - Enjoy watermelon with your meal, or for dessert.
 Not only is watermelon sweet and delicious, it’s one of the most heart-healthy fruits you can eat.
 It contains carotenoids, lycopene and beta-carotene that neutralize free radicals to prevent heart disease, cancer, and other diseases.
 You can serve it fresh, or try it on the grill.

 - Choose your drinks wisely.
 The summer months often conjure up images of cool sugary drinks enjoyed while lounging in the backyard or at a family picnic.
-Yet, sugar-laden sodas and lemonade can pack on the pounds and raise your blood pressure.
-Instead, opt for mineral water sweetened with flavored stevia—or my personal favorite, club soda with D-ribose and puréed raspberries.
+Yet, sugar-laden drinks can lead to inflammation.
+Instead, opt for mineral water sweetened with fresh lemon or orange slices.
+Or, try my personal favorite, club soda with D-ribose and puréed raspberries.

 Now it’s your turn: What’s on your menu for the Fourth of July?